robertsweetman/module_4/mdbook/src/3_data_product.md

 ### Regulatory Compliance

 **GDPR:**
-Only the necessary minimum data should be collected and certainly not anything that could be considered personally identifiable information (REF:)
+Only the necessary minimum data should be collected and certainly not anything that could be considered personally identifiable information (Wikipedia Contributors, 2019)
-We can use AI related services from cloud providers to purge public identifiable information (PII) and have the ability to remove any on request.
-(REF:)
+We can use AI related services from cloud providers to purge public identifiable information (PII) and have the ability to remove any on request. (laujan, 2025)

 **Data Retention and Auditing:**
 Monthly point in time recovery with a years backups in archive (to reduce cost).